 Psychosis can be treated in a number of ways.
 Dr. Buffington might suggest:

 Psychosis can prevent many people from functioning normally.
 In severe cases, self-harm can occur.
 Fortunately, many people with psychosis can live a happy, meaningful life.
 Family intervention, self-help groups, and spending time doing the things you love are all helpful.

-Call Buffington Family Medicine to treat your psychosis or book online today.
+Call Buffington Family Medicine to treat your psychosis today.